Please know we are still here for you.

 if your family wants to have a service, let's start with what the government says we are allowed:

-We can host a service for your loved one.
+We can host a service for your loved one, attended by 7 - 8 people.
 It can be hosted at the funeral home and/or at the gravesite.
 It can be videoed for family who cannot attend and then a USB will be made for you to share.

 We are keeping it very simple, no fancy robots or drive-in style services.
 Everyone will be spaced out accordingly, especially if the family members or friends have traveled or you do not live under the same roof.
 Absolutely NO HUGGING or hand shakes.